MattCSmith/Project-365/README.md

 #### **Project:** Leaderboard

 Identified a bug resulting in some day counts not being updated in the databased.
 Tracked down the issue and pushed a fix.

+## Day 53
+#### **Project:** Leaderboard

+Fixed a couple of minor bug created from the refactoring a couple days ago and finally implemented the next round of tests for the milestone functionality.